yyasutakee/ios-architecture-example/README.md

 ## Abstraction

-Each layer exposes an interface as swift protocol which expose abstract behaviour of that layer.
+Each layer exposes an interface as swift protocol which expose the behaviour of that layer.

 ![layer-interface](https://github.com/yyasutakee/ios-todolist-app/assets/11753499/f9979da3-2cc0-46ef-909c-5be9109fefa2)